El Corte Inglés: Madrid-Castellana flagship

-The chain's buque insignia (flagship) department store is El Corte Inglés Castellana in Madrid's Salamanca district, in the Castellana neighborhood, just west of Paseo de la Castellana boulevard and Nuevos Ministerios station.
-It opened on 7 October 2011 on the site of the Windsor Building which caught fire in 2005 and was demolished.
-In its place was built the Torre Titania tower and El Corte Inglés Castellana complex, designed by architects Pablo Muñoz López and Pedro Vilata Capón/Capont.
+The chain's buque insignia (flagship) department store is El Corte Inglés Castellana in Madrid's Tetuán district, in the Cuatro Caminos neighbourhood, just west of Paseo de la Castellana boulevard and Nuevos Ministerios station.
+It opened in 1969 and its biggest extension opened on 7 October 2011 on the site of the Windsor Building which caught fire in 2005 and was demolished.
+In its place, the Torre Titania tower, which connects to the original store, was built.
+It was designed by architects Pablo Muñoz López and Pedro Vilata Capón/Capont.

 The complex encompasses several buildings.
 The largest has 27 floors, including five below ground dedicated providing parking for 1,600 cars.
 There are two block of two technical floors each which house engine rooms, air treatment units, elevator machinery, etc. There is a total floor area of 170000 sqm of which 70000 sqm is dedicated to retail sales, thus ranking among the 20 largest department store locations currently in operation worldwide.
 The company spent around 300 million euro from 2008 through 2011 with the construction of a new building at Castellana 85, dedicated to decoration, that was then integrated with the existing one.
 After the remodeling and reorganization, merchandise was presented in a differentiated and themed way, in addition to new brands, services, and spaces, such as the Gourmet Experience a food hall with sales of gourmet products, and dining options such as seafood, Asian, Italian, Iberian specialties, hamburgers, grilled meats and fish, cheeses, skewers, fresh pastries, and fresh juices.

 The Castellana flagship location carries the most comprehensive collection of designers of any large store in Spain.
 Designer boutiques in the store include Hermès, Louis Vuitton, Cartier, Armani, Armani Jeans, Armani Collezioni, Gucci, Loewe, Dockers, Ralph Lauren, Bulgari, Dior, Dior Homme, Georges Rech, Versace, Hugo Boss, Boss Woman, Ermenegildo Zegna, Tommy Hilfiger, Dolce&Gabbana, Burberry (men/women), Façonnable, Pal Zileri, Paul & Shark, Lacoste, Pavillon Christofle, CH by Carolina Herrera, Escada Sport, James Purdey and Sons, Lloyd's, Purificación García, Calvin Klein, Caroll Paris, Amitie, and Episode.
 The store has its own brands (Emidio Tucci, Dustin).

 Also in the complex is a branch of the Madrid-based Aldeo jewelers, carrying such jewellery designers as Boucheron, Blancpain and Hamilton.